cs1302uga/cs1302-tutorials/recursion.md

    ```

 You might also see a recursive solution to this problem!
 Can you identify the recursive cases (subproblems)
-and base cases?
-You might think of it like this:
+and base cases? **Take a second to think about it before reading ahead**

+You might have come up with something like this:

    ```
    countFrom(5) as: print(5) then call countFrom(4)